elasticio/elasticio.github.io/content/_components/pinterest/index.md

 #### Input Metadata

-Each field is auto-generated based on the endpoint selected
+Each field is auto-generated based on the endpoint selected:

 - **Parameters from the path** - (object, optional): Required fields to build a correct path with, for example, if the endpoint looks like this `/boards/{board_id}/pins`, it will be `board_id`.